ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 ## [From _Ellsworth American._](https://chroniclingamerica.loc.gov/lccn/sn84022374/1873-03-13/ed-1/seq-4)

 #### 1873-03-13 &middot; Ellsworth, Me.

 <table style="width: 100%;"><tr><td style="width: 50%">

-A Beaftifcl Evtuact.—“Generation
-aliergeneratiou,&quot; »ay&gt; a line writer, “have
-felt as we feel now. and their lives were as
 active as our own.
 They passed away like
 a va[ior.
 The heavens shall be ns bright
 over our graves as they are now around